jaheel/jaheel/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Artificial Intelligence at Southwest Minzu University and coding stuffs.
+- 🎓 &nbsp; Studying Artificial Intelligence at Chongqing University of Posts and Telecommunications.

-- 🌱 &nbsp; Learning about Machine Learning, Computer Vision.
+- 🌱 &nbsp; Learning about Machine Learning, Granular Computing.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.